TofuHotpot/Movie-Scrapping-app-using-JS/README.md

 JavaScript: To provide interactivity and fetch data from the TMDB API.
 TMDB API: For fetching movie information.

+## Demo
+Please watch the demo video for a better understanding

 ### Installation

 1. **Clone the repository**: